The Covenant in depth

 Myth-busting about disadvantage

 Yes, it can still be a Covenant disadvantage.
-Disadvantages often arise because the Armed Forces Community do not take part in civilian life in the same way as everyone else, or because they have unique needs.
+Disadvantages often arise because the Armed Forces community do not take part in civilian life in the same way as everyone else, or because they have unique needs.
 Treating them the same as everyone else is therefore actually part of the problem.
 For example, requiring all users of your service to have a UK address may disadvantage members of the Armed Forces Community deployed abroad.
-Removing disadvantage sometimes means treating the Armed Forces Community differently, so they can achieve the same outcome as everyone else.
+Removing disadvantage sometimes means treating the Armed Forces community differently, so they can achieve the same outcome as everyone else.

 Yes, it can still be a Covenant disadvantage.
-The Armed Forces Community do not need to have a unique experience to be disadvantaged.
+The Armed Forces community do not need to have a unique experience to be disadvantaged.
 For example, if the Armed Forces relocate a Service family, and the child moves school, interrupting their education, this is a recognised Covenant disadvantage, even though other children in the general population also occasionally move school due to their parents’ work.

 However, if moving between schools became a common experience for school children in the civilian population, it would no longer be a disadvantage for Service children specifically.
 A degree of judgement is often required to decide if the Armed Forces’ experience has become common, so that they are no longer at a disadvantage compared to the civilian population.

-No, not every bad experience for the Armed Forces Community is a Covenant disadvantage.
+No, not every bad experience for the Armed Forces community is a Covenant disadvantage.
 To qualify as a Covenant disadvantage, it must meet certain criteria (outlined above).
-The Covenant’s purpose is not to eliminate all bad experiences for the Armed Forces Community, but to minimise disadvantages arising from their Service, achieving parity with the general population where possible.
+The Covenant’s purpose is not to eliminate all bad experiences for the Armed Forces community, but to minimise disadvantages arising from their Service, achieving parity with the general population where possible.

 Special provision